ten1ser/dcnitro/README.md

 - **check_nitro_codes**: Detects and redeems Nitro codes as soon as they are posted.
 - **handle_giveaway_reaction**: Reacts to giveaway messages, either clicking buttons or adding emojis.
 - **detect_giveaway_win_message**: Detects when a win message is posted and sends notifications, optionally DMing the giveaway creator.
+- **notify_giveaway_creator**: Fetches the original giveaway message and sends a direct message to the mentioned users about the win.
 - **BotConnectedInfo**: Notifies when the bot successfully connects to Discord, with account details.

 ## Avoiding Detection 🚫